-Day 2: Fly from Pokhara to Jomsom (2744 meters) or drive from Pokhara to Kagbeni for 7-8 hours and trek to Kagbeni (2882 meters).
-20 min flight and 2 hours hike.
+Day 01: Fly from Pokhara to Jomsom (2744 meters) or drive from Pokhara to Kagbeni for 7-8 hours and trek to Kagbeni (2882 meters).
+20 min a flight and a 2-hour hike.

 Here, you have two options: flights & roads.
 Flight from Pokhara (PKR) to Jomsom takes 20 minutes.
 By roadways, it will take 7-8 hours to the Jomsom from PKR.
 Your preference for driving through the jeep is completely off-road.

 Remember that flights only happen in the morning because it gets too windy in Jomsom afternoon.

 So, you will take a flight from Pokhara to Jomsom and hike to Kagbeni.
 This is an approx. 20-minute flight and a 4-hour hike.
 The flight will take us over the Annapurna range, one of the world’s most renowned mountain ranges, and then down to Jomsom.